 Return home with newly expanded wilderness abilities, an energized outlook, a rekindled allowance of empathy into situations and relationships and an eye toward the future.

 Students will receive individual instruction and test their skills against vertical cracks, steep faces and boulders.
-Camping will be in a front country site near Smith Rock State Park among the multicolored cliffs and spires.
-Students will learn about basic climbing equipment, rope management, knots, belaying and rappelling techniques and movement on rock.
+Camping will be in a front country site at Smith Rock State Park among the multicolored cliffs and spires.
+Students will learn about basic climbing equipment, rope management, wearing harnesses, tying knots, belaying and rappelling techniques, and movement on rock.

-The practice of movement, breath and connection to the body, a daily yoga practice compliments the more dynamic sport of rock climbing.
+A daily yoga practice of movement, breath and connection to the body complements the more dynamic sport of rock climbing.
 Students will have the opportunity to cultivate their own yoga practice through daily class while on course.
 The course will begin with some basic introduction to the practice of yoga and develop into a habit students can take home with them.

 Smith Rock State Park, Oregon

-Smith Rock is widely considered to be one of the best climbing areas in the country and the variety of climbing offered attracts climbers of every ability level.
-It is a uniquely beautiful area that commonly graces postcards and calendars.
+Smith Rock is a world-renowned climbing destination that attracts climbers of every ability level.
+It is widely considered to be one of the top sport climbing areas in the country.
+Smith rock is a uniquely beautiful area that commonly graces postcards and calendars.
 The Crooked River lazily winds its way through the canyon, cutting a path through the cliffs and spires.
 To the west, the snow-capped volcanoes of the Cascade Range rise on the horizon, above the flat checkerboard of irrigated plains.
-One of the most striking features is a prominent spire, the Monkey Face.
+One of the most striking features is a prominent spire, Monkey Face.
 Given the dry and temperate climate, rock climbing is feasible most of the year.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.